Whale Watching in Sydney: A Comprehensive Guide

 Cape Banks – La Perouse

-While parking here on weekends is a nightmare midweek, you will find it relatively easy.
+While parking here on weekends is a nightmare, you will find it relatively easy midweek.
 An easy (although long, lol) bus ride from the city.

-Getting there: L94 bus from Museum Station and hike to the headland.
+Getting there: Take the L94 bus from Museum Station and hike to the headland.

 Cape Solander – Kurnell

-On the headland directly opposite La Perouse is Kurnell.
-One of two spots staffed by volunteers in June and July, who, among other duties, provide details for the whale watching boats that operate out of the harbour.
+Kurnell is on the headland directly opposite La Perouse.
+It is one of two spots staffed by volunteers in June and July, who, among other duties, provide details for the whale watching boats that operate out of the harbour.

 Kurnell Whale Watching vantage point in Sydney

-Getting there: Train to Cronulla Station, then local bus 987 to Kurnell, then a 2.8km walk to the lookout.
+Getting there: First, take a train to Cronulla Station.
+Then, take local bus 987 to Kurnell.
+After that, walk 2.8km to the lookout.

 Tip: Explore more of La Perouse on this suburban walk